TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

 The View Page is a full detailed page view of the Recipe .
-Cosisting of an Iamge of the Recipe or a Recipe place holder Image should the user not upload a recipe, under the Recipe Image is the Author name and Latest date of recipe upload or Update.
+Consisting of an Iamge of the Recipe or a Recipe place holder Image should the user not upload a recipe, under the Recipe Image is the Author name and Latest date of recipe upload or Update.
 The Recipe , Tilte and dexription is next to the image under this is the number of People serves , Prep Time and cooking time.
 Followed by two section under this of Ingredients and the Method.
+The Ingredients and the Method section have a fantastic range of Rich Text.
 Under the Full Recipe are 3 Button Links.
 Update & Delete only be accesable to the Author/Owner of the Recipe and should another user try to use them they will be directed to an error page FOrbidden access 403 Error.
 The Browse button will take any user to the Browse Page.

 ### Recipe View Deail Image